 Nephrology is a specialty of internal medicine that focuses on the management and treatment of kidney disease or kidney disorders.

 - removing waste and excess fluid from the blood

 - releasing hormones with functions such as managing blood pressure

-Primary care physicians often work to help prevent early stages of kidney disease.
+Primary care physicians often work to help prevent the early stages of kidney disease.
 As the situation progresses, a primary care physician may refer you to a kidney specialist, the nephrologist.

-A Nephrologist has completed a 3 year residency in Internal Medicine and a specialty fellowship in nephrology that is typically at least 2 years.
-Some nephrologists have sub-specializations in areas of nephrology such as hypertension (high blood pressure), transplant, glomerular disorders (protein or blood in urine) or critical care medicine.
+A Nephrologist has completed a 3-year residency in Internal Medicine and a specialty fellowship in nephrology that is typically at least 2 years.
+Some nephrologists have sub-specializations in areas of nephrology such as hypertension (high blood pressure), transplant, glomerular disorders (protein or blood in urine), or critical care medicine.

 What conditions does a nephrologist treat?